lewesche/secrets/README.md

 ```
 Then run from anywhere with `secrets`

+Before compiling with `make`, there are macros you can change within secret.h to modify the encryption/decryption algorithm in your binary.
+See the file for details.

 ## Usage
 The first time it's run a file will be created in your home directory called `.secrets.txt`.
 This is where encrypted text and optionally unencrypted tags are stored.
 It might be a good idea to save a backup copy of this file.